roots/docs/trellis/deploys.md

 ### SSH keys

 Before you can deploy a site to a remote server, your SSH keys need to be working.
-Trellis takes advantage of SSH forwarding so your remote server does need to generate an SSH key and add it to GitHub/Bitbucket.
+Trellis takes advantage of SSH forwarding so your remote server does not need to generate an SSH key and add it to GitHub/Bitbucket.

 The chain works like this: `local machine` -&gt; SSH via Ansible -&gt; `remote server` -&gt; Git clone -&gt; `remote Git repository`